What is this crap? It does not even compile!

 - Realize that a design can always be done more efficiently even if you already made it more efficient.
 From the first (working) version of Femto OS until this first release, i gained a factor two on almost all test applications, just by redesign and without loss of functionality.

-- If possible try to make use of the same register set in every task.
-If the register use of all tasks is identical the preprocessor can produce shorter code.
+- If possible try to make use of the same register use, stack size, and other configuration parameters that must be defined on a task by task basis.
+In such cases the preprocessor can produce shorter code.

 Function X does not work but it used to, what happened?